TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 When one speaks of intelligence one often distinguishes between humans and ma- chines.
 It seems that in each case intelligence bears a different meaning, and indeed, the ultimate goal of general artificial intelligence is to escalate machine intelligence to human level.
-Intelligence is a rather complex term, encompassing many categories per- taining to mental faculties and the intellect.
+Intelligence is a rather complex term, encompassing many categories pertaining to mental faculties and the intellect.
 One thing is, however, clear: it evolves with time.
 Here, we may ask two questions.
 The first one is why should intelligence at all evolve? and the second one is by what means.
-The answer to the first ques- tion may be that as all other processes in nature, so does intelligence strive to flourish by constantly confronting new conditions that carry the imperishable promise of new problems.
+The answer to the first question may be that as all other processes in nature, so does intelligence strive to flourish by constantly confronting new conditions that carry the imperishable promise of new problems.
 The answer to the second question is that in most part intelligence evolves by means of communication between individuals, cultures, and species.